wh-alice/mig_visualstudio/vs/cross-platform/setup--install--and-verifications-for-mac-users.md

   - "tr-tr"
 ---
 # Setup, install, and verifications for Mac users
 This topic is meant for developers working primarily on a Mac who will optionally use Visual Studio inside a Windows virtual machine on the Mac.
-If you are a developer working primarily on a Windows machine and need to set up a secondary Mac for targeting iOS, see the main [Setup and install](../cross-platform/setup-and-install.md) topic.
+If you are a developer working primarily on a Windows computer and need to set up a secondary Mac for targeting iOS, see the main [Setup and install](../cross-platform/setup-and-install.md) topic.

  To work with Xamarin on a Mac, you’ll need the following: